 Even though you will read many warnings about Algeria’s safety, concerning its political situation, things are getting better and better during this country.

 After the civil wars, terrorism in 2005 was focused only on areas such as wooded mountains and near the Libyan or Malian borders, where the attacks were caused by the war in those two countries.

 Nowadays, security is patrolling these areas, making sure the visitors to these areas are safe, though tourists should be cautious when visiting these areas.

 What truly might be problematic for tourists is the terrorism that is still present in the country’s south where Algerian terrorist troupes have been trying to overthrow the Algerian government for years.

-- Airports - Houari Boumediene Airport, sometimes referred to as Algiers International Airport, is the international airport serving Algiers, the capital of Algeria.
+Houari Boumediene Airport sometimes referred to as Algiers International Airport, is the international airport serving Algiers, the capital of Algeria.
 It is located about 16.9 km southeast of the city.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Algeria, since it covers not only the costs medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Algeria, since it covers not only the costs of medical problems but also theft and loss of valuables.